 A Portrait of Life in Modern India

-A portrait of incredible change and economic development, of social and national transformation told through individual lives
+A portrait of the incredible change and economic development of modern India, and of social and national transformation there told through individual lives

 The East Coast Road has changed.
 Twenty-five years ago, when I was a child growing up at its edge, it was a potholed tar road that meandered across the South Indian countryside, cutting through rice fields and coconut plantations and sleepy fishing villages.
 The views were stunning—a rippled ocean, the gray waters of the Bay of Bengal, shimmering under the harsh coastal sun.

 Sometime in the nineties, government contractors descended upon the road.
 They surveyed neighboring fields and farms, they bulldozed surrounding huts.
 Villages were cut in half, families were uprooted.
 Hundreds of ancient trees were brought down.
 Activists protested, but they were told the social and ecological disruption was the price of progress.

 By the time I moved back to India, in the winter of 2003, after more than a decade in America, the country road I knew as a child had become a 160-kilometer highway.
 Politicians extolled it as a model for modern India—an ambitious collaboration between government and private companies, the kind of infrastructure the country needed to develop its economy.

 The surface of the East Coast Road is now a smooth mix of tar and powdered rock.
 The road is adorned with dividers that glow in the dark, signs for emergency services, and toll counters that light up the night with their halogen lamps and bright metal booths.
 Some of the rice fields remain, and the views are still beautiful.
 But much of the countryside has given way to the promised development—beach resorts, open- air restaurants, movie theaters, and scores of small tea shops catering to the tourists that throng the road on weekends.